shnishiyama/smtt-composition/README.md

-# The Composition of Stack-Attributed Tree Transducers
+# The Composition of A Stack Macro Tree Transducer And A Macro Tree Transducer

 ## Installation